 I top the casserole with a crispy Panko breadcrumb, crispy onion and cheddar cheese topping.
 I have to admit I did cheat and use a box of bought crispy onions, but you can easily make them yourself by frying shallots in a little oil for a few minutes until very crispy (I LOVE crispy shallots).

-This green bean casserole is creamy, delicious and comforting.
+This casserole is creamy, delicious and comforting.
 If you’re tired of making the same old side dishes time and time again, give it a try!
 You might just be as pleasantly surprised as I was!

 commonly asked questions and tips